Skip to content →

 The Accessibility Switchboard Information and Guidance Portal

-A resource site to help accessibility newcomers and seasoned professionals improve their programs.
+A resource site was set up to help accessibility newcomers and seasoned professionals improve their programs.

-Since 2016, this National Federation of the Blind project has been developed and managed by Chris Law, with the support of 35+ Community of Practice reviewer & contributor organizations.
+This National Federation of the Blind project was developed and managed by Chris Law, with the support of 35+ Community of Practice reviewer & contributor organizations.

 • 15 Guides for industry, education, government and consumers